-Accounts payable and other current liabilities increased by \$22,576 or 1.2% and \$125,678 or 6.9% at the end of fiscal years 2013 and 2012, respectively.
-In both fiscal years, the changes compared to the prior fiscal year were mainly due to amounts owed to four vendors for advertising, the on-line gaming system, instant ticket printing fees, and the lottery's share of prizes payable to MUSL for Powerball, Hot Lotto, and Mega Millions.
+Accounts payable and other current liabilities increased by \$167,514 or 8.5% and \$22,576 or 1.2% at the end of fiscal years 2014 and 2013, respectively.
+In both fiscal years, the changes compared to the prior fiscal year were mainly due to amounts owed to five vendors for advertising, the on-line gaming system, instant ticket printing fees, and the lottery's share of prizes payable to MUSL for Powerball, Hot Lotto, and Mega Millions.
 Sales amounts and advertising placed during the last few weeks of each fiscal year will generally determine the amounts owed at the end of each fiscal year to these vendors and whether that amount is higher or lower than in the prior fiscal year.

-Prizes payable is essentially comprised of amounts accrued based on the Lottery's game designs and prize structures for drawing game and instant game prizes, the related unremitted federal and state taxes withheld on prizes claimed, and any unclaimed prizes in the prize fund.
-At the end of fiscal years 2013 and 2012, prizes increased by \$2,495,674 or 36.4% and \$2,267,785 or 49.4%.
+Prizes payable is essentially comprised of amounts accrued based on the Lottery's game designs and prize structures for draw game and instant game prizes, the related unremitted federal and state taxes withheld on prizes claimed, and any unclaimed prizes in the prize fund.
+At the end of fiscal years 2014 and 2013, prizes increased by \$1,196,086 or 12.8% and \$2,495,674 or 36.4%, respectively.
 These differences relate to the changes of prizes payable on individual Lottery games between the fiscal years as a result of sales in each fiscal year and prizes not yet claimed.

-At the end of fiscal years 2013 and 2012, \$3,503,274 and \$3,039,205, respectively, of net revenues for the month of June were due to the Lottery Tuition Fund.
+At the end of fiscal years 2014 and 2013, \$3,056,450 and \$3,503,274, respectively, of net revenues for the month of June were due to the Lottery Tuition Fund.
 These funds were transferred to the New Mexico State Treasurer by the end of July of each year.